Section 4 of the Trans-European Alpine Route

 See the resupply spreadsheet for details.
 The longest carry is a 150km stretch after Arnoldstein (Austria), which is also the only off-trail resupply town (flat 2km road walk).
 All other resupplies are ~100km or less, and you'll appreciate the lighter pack on the big climbs.

 This section of the TEAR has the best chances of finding threaded fuel canisters.
-There are likely more shops which carry them than the ones that are listed, but don't expect a gear store at every resupply.
+There are likely more shops which carry them than the ones that I've listed, but don't expect a gear store at every resupply.

 The Slovenian Alps still have much of the karst character of the Dinaric Alps and you'll want to keep an eye on your next sources.
-Once you've entered Austria water sources become fairly frequent in the mountains, although if you notice the route climbs up onto a ridge for a while you'll obviously want to fill up.
+Once you've entered Austria the water sources become fairly frequent in the mountains, although if you notice the route climbs up onto a ridge for a while you'll obviously want to fill up.